ThirdAILabs/neuraldb-enterprise/README.md

-# rag-on-rails
+# NeuralDB Enterprise
-Deploy ThirdAI's Rag on Rails to serve NeuralDB's on any cluster
+Deploy ThirdAI's NeuralDB Enterprise on any cluster in a few minutes.